sipa/writeups/uniform-range-extraction/README.md

 We've constructed a simple and efficient generalization to multiple outputs of the fast range reduction method, in a way that maximizes uniformity properties both for the individually extracted numbers and their joint distribution.

-## Acknowledgment
+## Acknowledgments

 Thanks for Greg Maxwell for several discussions that lead to this idea, as well as proofreading and suggesting improvements to the text.
+Thanks to Russell O'Connor for improving the mixed 64/32-bit C function.